ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3506-s12-mini/OK3506B-S12_Linux6_1_99_User_Compilation_Manual.md

 OK3506_Linux_Source  OK3506_Linux_Source.tar.bz2.00 OK3506_Linux_Source.tar.bz2.01
 ```

-+ forlinx@ubuntu: The username is forlinx, and the hostname is ubuntu, indicating that the operation is being performed in the development environment on Ubuntu.
++ forlinx@ubuntu: The username is forlinx, and the hostname is ubuntu, indicating that the operation is being performed in the development environment on Ubuntu;
 + //: Explanation of the command.
-No need to enter this when typing the command.
+No need to enter this when typing the command;
-+ Ls: blue font with gray background, indicating the relevant command that needs to be entered manually
++ Ls: blue font with gray background, indicating the relevant command that needs to be entered manually;
 + OK3506\_Linux\_Source: The output information after inputting the command is shown in black font, and the key information is in bold font.
 In this case, it refers to the packaged file system.

 ## 1\.
 VMware Virtual Machine Software Installation